swizzlevixen/Mac-Server-Reliability/README.md

 ### Log Event

-This simply logs events into a log file on the admin user's Desktop, for easy reading.
-This is not meant to substitute for full system logs in troubleshooting a problem, but provide a very narrow  list of events which may warrant further investigation.
+This simply logs events into a text log file, for easy reading.
+This is not meant to substitute for full system logs in troubleshooting a problem, but provide a very narrow  list of server-related events which may warrant further investigation.
 The event description is prefaced with a roughly ISO 8601 style date-time string, for easy reading.

 ### Send Notification to iPhone